-I left his office with a prescription for anti-depressants, which didn’t really help.
-It wasn’t until my gynaecologist and friend Sara Matthews told me that a lot of the symptoms I spoke to her about; the sore joints, headaches, tender breasts and feelings of nausea, and the loss of libido, were all symptoms of the menopause.
+I left the GP’s office with a prescription for anti-depressants, which did not help.
+After I went to my gynaecologist and friend Sara Matthews and she told me that a lot of the symptoms I spoke to her about; the sore joints, headaches, tender breasts and feelings of nausea, and the loss of libido, were all symptoms of the menopause.

 A problem shared is a problem halved

-If you do struggle with speaking out in real life, you can also reach out to the many other women in the MegsMenopause community on Facebook, Instagram or Twitter and share your experience there.
+If you do struggle with speaking out in real life, you can also reach out to the many other women in the MegsMenopause community on Facebook, Instagram or on the MegsMenopause App and share your experience there.

 Show Yourself Some Love

-At this time of year, showing your significant other how much you love them seems to be the main message that is hammered home in every shop, advert and blog.
-But, I think it’s time we started to focus on showing ourselves this same love and care.
+It’s time to start focusing on showing ourselves some love and care.
 Don’t feel pressured by society to be intimate with your partner if you don’t feel like it.
-Your dampened sex drive won’t be improved by you worrying about it.
+Your dampened sex drive won’t improve by you worrying about it.
 Instead, why don’t you treat yourself?
 Do some of the things that you enjoy.
 Draw yourself a nice hot bath, indulge yourself in some sweet treats, or watch your favourite movie.

 Do whatever it is that you need to do in order to feel like your best self.